RodrigoFranciozi/RodrigoFranciozi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a new path to become a Data Scientist
 - 🆕 I’m constantly learning something new
 - 📫 How to reach me: rodrigofranciozi@outlook.com
 - 👁️ Social: https://www.linkedin.com/in/rodrigo-franciozi-rodrigues-da-silva-0bab51171/